Integral Of Cos^-1 X

 The substitution method involves many trigonometric formulas.
 We can use these formulas to verify the integrals of different trigonometric functions such as sine, cosine, tangent, etc. Let’s understand how to prove the integral of sin inverse by using the substitution method.

-Proof of Integral of cos^-1x by using substitution method
+Proof of integration of cos-1x by using substitution method

-To proof the integral of cos^-1x by using substitution method, the following formulas can be used.
+To integrate cos inverse x by using substitution method, the following formulas can be used.

 • Assume x = cosθ ⇒ cos-1x = cos-1(cos θ) = θ